Ricardicus/recurrent-neural-net/README.md

 Do you have a mac or a Linux machine?
 In that case it is super easy to download and run.

 However, I don't really know how to compile this program in Windows since I am not using Windows myself.
-I have used a program called MinGW  compile my own C programs in the past.
-But Maybe check this out if you are on Windows: https://sourceforge.net/projects/mingw/files/
+I have used a program called MinGW to compile my own C programs in the past.
+But maybe check this out if you are on Windows: https://sourceforge.net/projects/mingw/files/

 Otherwise: